Winter Reset

 Winter Break

-I hope you find what you need this winter, whether it is with connection or detachment.
+I hope you find what you need this winter, whether it's connection or detachment.
 Take care of yourself.

-Reach out on IG (@living.yoga.ny) if you want to connect or practice together.
-I'm around.
+Reach out if you want to connect.
+I'll be around.
 Laying low.
 Staying present.

 ASHTANGA YOGA